hilaryrowe/documentation3/dashboardTab/uniqueDashboardTabNav.md

 **OEE Pane**
-In the OEE pane, overall equipment efficiency displays for the machine and time you selected in the Filter bar.
+ In the OEE pane, equipment efficiency displays for the machine and time you selected in the Filter bar.
 Linked text in this pane allows navigation to other tabs where you can see more detailed information.

    * Clicking the OEE Over Time link takes you to the Analysis Tab
    * Clicking the Availability, Performance, or Quality linked text takes you to the Data Tab